 DAY 18: [Scene 2; John robbing apartment.]
 I can’t act.

 DAY 19: [Scene 8-12; John extorting Mark who is tied up in the boot of his own Statesman.]
 Two weeks earlier the actor playing Mark had given me a heart attack when he showed up at a production meeting looking like Marlon Brando.
 I ordered him to lose the weight so he did.
 We hired a ‘white’ Statesman.

 DAY 20-22: [Scene 8-12; John extorting Mark.]
 This time we hired a green Statesman from National Car Hire.
 I still can’t act.

 DAY 23: [Scene 23-29; Mark tracks down John at a hotel.]
 The Sheraton on the Park is trashed.
 An intense and gruelling day!
 Extensive use of pot plants!

 I now find myself in the same position as my protagonist (or antagonist) Mark the serial killer.
-Do I hand myself over to the police or do I cover up my crimes and continue on as a filmmaker.
+Do I hand myself over to the authorities or do I cover up my crimes and continue on as a filmmaker.

 Originally published at kandiliotis.wordpress.com on March 26, 2011.